 There are multiple ways to sort a visualization with single click sort buttons.

 In all cases, one click sorts ascending, two clicks sorts descending, and three clicks clear the sort.

-The sort will update correctly if the underlying data changes.
+The sort updates if the underlying data changes.

 Sort from an axis